Zhanglab-IOZ/HBBP1-project/README.md

 ## Index
-`WGCNA` folder is the repository for network analysis in section 1.
+`WGCNA` folder is the repository for network analysis.

 `flux.simulation` folder is the repository for the simulation of different RNA-seq quantification methods.